 Energy Saving Trees is a program of the Arbor Day Foundation.
 This program is locally administered by TreesUpstate and presented by Duke Energy.
 Check their website for the next Free Tree Giveaway in Greenville and for great resources on tree planting and care.

 It’s time to start cleaning out bird houses and putting up new ones.
 Bluebirds and other songbirds start scouting for spring nest boxes in February.
 Other birds may not nest until later in the season, but they may still use the available houses as shelters from predators, cold temperatures, and poor weather both before and after the nesting season.
 Birds that raise multiple broods each season often nest earlier as well.
 If a house is not up when these birds are ready to lay their first eggs, they may still investigate it as a nesting site later in the season.

 Don’t forget the birds during cold periods.
 They need food, especially high calorie food such as black oil sunflower seed, suet, etc. But more importantly, keep a supply of water available.

 The Great Backyard Bird Count provides thousands of data points that show how the winter ranges of some birds have changed significantly due to the warming climate.
+Click here to see the 2021 results which set another record!
 Another good program is Project FeederWatch …a winter-long survey of birds that visit feeders at backyards, nature centers, community areas, and other locales in North America.
 FeederWatchers periodically count the birds they see at their feeders from November through early April and send their counts to Project FeederWatch.
 FeederWatch data help scientists track broadscale movements of winter bird populations and long-term trends in bird distribution and abundance.

 Keep your dollars in your community.
 The following companies are committed to preserving the beauty and economic well-being of the North Main Community and the greater Greenville area.
 Please thank them and give them your business when you can.
 Hover your mouse over each company name to read a brief description or click to go to their website: